 Boat may have a hard time planing with very small motors.

 Comes with a pump and oars.
-Folds to a nice compact size when deflated.
+Folds to a compact size when deflated.
 Rows easily across the water.
 Thick walls.
 Can hold a lot of gear.
 Great on a pond.
 Can be mounted with an engine.

 Side pockets can be removed to create a storage bag you can carry over your shoulder.
 Includes a motor mount.
 Holds up to 400 pounds.
 Includes wheels to help you get it to the right launch spot.
 Comes with two oars that can break down for storage.
-Includes 20 storage pockets.
+Includes pump and 20 storage pockets.

 The seat reclines a bit, which can make it uncomfortable for long stretches on the water.
-A fishing boat for only one person.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.